DucPr0/MineController/README.md

 Currently, MineController uses Jetty for the http server.
 Future plans may include moving to more lightweight web servers.

-# Why is it named MINEController?
-The need of a convenient REST API framework came to me when I was developing some Minecraft REST API endpoints, and wanted a more convenient way to create the endpoints instead of handling http requests by myself.

 # How do I use this?
 To start making controllers, simply define a class that inherits from BaseController:
 ```